-Generally defined, CCC is a broadly empowered financial institution that supports U.S. agriculture.
-Its programs and actions are derived from authorities granted by Congress.
-While it is the primary funding mechanism used in omnibus farm bills, its existence, use, and operations are frequently not understood and often confused with USDA itself.
-Perhaps this is because much of CCCs functional operation overlaps with USDA-CCC has no staff of its own, operates through USDA agencies, and is funded to conduct activities authorized by Congress.
+CCC is a government-owned and broadly empowered financial institution that has a mandate to support U.S. agriculture.
+Its activities are derived from authorities granted by Congress.
+While it is the primary funding mechanism used in omnibus farm bills, its existence, use, and operations are frequently misunderstood and often confused with USDA itself.
+One reason for this confusion